Balloting for industrial action

 The form of industrial action we can take depends on whether we have received a majority vote for ‘Yes’ in one or both of the questions on the ballot.
 If we have received a majority for ‘Yes’ for only one form of industrial action (e.g. action short of strike), we can only take that form of industrial action.

 We will not immediately take industrial action as a result of receiving a mandate.
-We will discuss with members at a meeting the following:
+We will discuss the following with members at a meeting:

 As well as other details of the industrial action.